-Hadoop Distributed File System (HDFS) is a first and the essential concept of Hadoop.
-It is a Java based distributed file system.
-The design of HDFS is based on Google file system and is used to store large amount of data on clusters of commodity hardware.
-Also known as the storage layer of Hadoop.
+Hadoop Distributed File System (HDFS) is the first and the essential concept of Hadoop.
+It is a Java-based distributed file system.
+The design of HDFS is based on the Google file system and is used to store a large amount of data on clusters of commodity hardware.
+It is also known as the storage layer of Hadoop.

 Features of HDFS:

 Hadoop file system provides data storage that is highly reliable.
 It can save up to 100s of petabytes of data.
-Data is stored in blocks that are further stored in racks on nodes in clusters.
-It can have up to N number of clusters and so data is reliably stored in the blocks.
+And it stores data in blocks that are further stored in racks on nodes in clusters.
+It can have up to N number of clusters, and so data is reliably stored in the blocks.
 Replicas of these blocks are also created in the clusters in different machines in case of fault tolerance.
 Hence, data is quickly available to users without any loss.

-is how system handles all the unfavorable situations.
+Fault Tolerance is how the system handles all unfavorable situations.
 Hadoop File System is highly tolerant as it follows the block theory for better configuration.
-The data in HDFS are divided into blocks and multiple copies of the blocks are created on different machines.
+The data in HDFS are divided into blocks, and multiple copies of the blocks are created on different machines.
 This replication is configurable and is done to avoid the loss of data.
-If one block in a cluster goes down, the client can access the data from another machine having the copy of data node.
+If one block in a cluster goes down, the client can access the data from another machine having a copy of the data node.

-HDFS has different racks on which replicas of blocks of data are created, so in case a machine fails user can access data from different rack present in another slave.
+HDFS has different racks on which replicas of blocks of data are created, so in case a machine fails user can access data from different racks present in another slave.

-Hadoop file system as high availability.
+Hadoop file system has high availability.
 The block architecture is to provide large availability of data.
-Block replications provide data availability when machine fails.
-Whenever a client wants to access data, they can easily retrieve information from the nearest node present in the cluster.
-During the time of machine failure data can be accessed from the replicated blocks present in another rack in another salve of the cluster.
+Block replications provide data availability when a machine fails.
+Whenever a client wants to access the data, they can easily get the information from the nearest node present in the cluster.
+During the time of machine failure, we can access data from the replicated blocks present in another rack in another salve of the cluster.

-This feature is the unique and essential feature of Hadoop file system.
-This feature is added to resolve data loss issues which occurs due to hardware failure, crashing of nodes etc. HDFS keeps on creating replicas on different machines in blocks in different clusters and regularly maintains the replications.
-The default replication factor is three i.e. in one cluster there are three copies of blocks.
+This feature is the unique and essential feature of the Hadoop file system.
+This feature helps to resolve data loss issues that occur due to hardware failure, crashing of nodes, etc. HDFS keeps creating replicas on different machines in blocks in different clusters and regularly maintains the replications.
+The default replication factor is three i.e. there are three copies of blocks in one cluster.

 Hadoop file system is highly scalable.
-The requirement increases as we scale the data and hence the resources also increases like CPU, Memory, Disk etc. in the cluster.
-When data is high, number of machines are also increased in the cluster.
+The requirement increases as we scale the data.
+And hence, the resources also increase, such as CPU, Memory, Disk, etc. In the cluster.
+When data is high, the number of machines also increases in the cluster.

 HDFS is a distributed file system.
-It stores files in the form of blocks of fixed sizes and these blocks are stores across clusters of several machines.
-HDFS follows a Master-Slave architecture in which the slave nodes (also called as the Data Nodes) form the cluster which is managed by the master node (also called as the Name Node).
+It stores files in the form of blocks of fixed sizes, and it stores these blocks across clusters of several machines.
+HDFS follows a Master-Slave architecture in which the slave nodes (also called the Data Nodes) form the cluster managed by the master node (also called the Name Node).

 Architecture of HDFS

-As mentioned earlier, HDFS follows a Master-Slave architecture in which the Master node is called as the Name Node and the Slave node is called as Data Node.
+As mentioned earlier, HDFS follows a Master-Slave architecture in which the Master node is called the Name Node, and the Slave node is called as Data Node.
 Name Node and Data Node(s) are the building blocks of HDFS.

 There are 2 files associated with the Name node: